ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ![{{site.data.keyword.vmwaresolutions_short}} network topology](../images/vcd-sample-topology.svg "{{site.data.keyword.vmwaresolutions_short}} network topology"){: caption="Figure 1. {{site.data.keyword.vmwaresolutions_short}} network topology" caption-side="bottom"}

-#### Creating a routed organization virtual data center network
+#### Creating a routed Organization virtual data center network
 {: #shared_vcd-ops-guide-routed-organization}

 For more information about how to create a routed organization, see [Add a routed organization virtual data center network](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-74C4D27F-9E2A-4EB2-BBE1-CDD45C80E270.html){: external}.
 **Notes**
 * Virtual data centers can share networks only if they are in the same region.
-You can choose to set the **Shared** option when an application within an organization virtual data center has a reservation or allocation pool set as the allocation model.
+You can choose to set the **Shared** option when an application within an Organization virtual data center has a reservation or allocation pool set as the allocation model.
 In this case, it might not have enough room to run more VMs.
 As a solution, you can create a secondary Organization virtual data center with on-demand and run more VMs on that network on a temporary basis.
 * From the **Edge Connection** page, select the edge that was created when the virtual data center was created.
 * Select **Distributed** for the **Interface Type**.
 * Repeat the procedure to create another Organization virtual data center network.
 Give the network a different **Name**, such as `App` and a different **Gateway CIDR**, such as `192.168.101.1/24`.